-Site Address Ar ite rea Allocation IP010a or b Felixstowe Road 5.0 na) 01 Land reserved for a pedestrian and cycle bridge over the railway to link the District Centre with housing areas to the north.
-IP059a Land at Elton Park Works 2.0 63 Land reserved for a pedestrian and cycle bridge over the river to link to the river path on the northern bank.
-IP037 Island Site 6.
-02 Additional vehicular access needed to enable the site's development.
+Site Address Preferred Options ref Site Area (ha) Allocation IP010a or b Felixstowe Road UC010 5.01 Land reserved for a pedestrian and cycle bridge over the railway to link the District Centre with housing areas to the north.
+IP059a Land at Elton Park Works UC062 2.63 Land reserved for a pedestrian and cycle bridge over the river to link to the river path on the northern bank.
+IP037 Island Site UC038 6.02 Additional vehicular access needed to enable the site's development.
 Additional cycle and pedestrian connections also required in accordance with policy SP15.
 Development layout should not prejudice future provision of a Wet Dock Crossing.
-IP029 Land opposite 674- 734 Bramford Road 2.: 26 Link road through the site joining Europa Way and Bramford Road (subject to impact testing).
+IP029 Land opposite 674- 734 Bramford Road UC030 2.26 Link road through the site joining Europa Way and Bramford Road (subject to impact testing).